Learn more about mentoring and other professional supports in SPA's Position Statement: Professional Support, Supervision, and Mentoring.

 - strengthen your current knowledge or provide you with new or enhanced learning

-Where a speech pathologist offers support for a fee, this becomes a professional service.
+You may charge a fee for mentoring in other contexts.
+When you do offer support for a fee, this is a professional service.
 This is not typically eligible to meet CPD requirements.

 Mentoring that you provide would not count toward the Professional Support (S) requirement of the Certification Program.
 To meet this requirement, you must receive professional support.
 You can receive support in partnerships where you are a Mentee, Supervisee, or engaging in bi-directional learning like in Peer Supervision or a Community of Practice.